millerms/RecoveryDharmaBVT/_pages/meetings.md

   overlay_color: rgba(16, 61, 45, 0.8)
   overlay_filter: "0.05"
   overlay_image: "/assets/images/vt/fall-road.webp"
-excerpt: "This page lists local Recovery Dharma meetings and meditation groups in Vermont, providing key details such as time, type, town, and address.
+excerpt: "This page lists local Recovery Dharma meetings and meditation groups in Vermont, providing key details such as time, type, town, and address."

+---
 Walking into a meeting can feel daunting, so remember, we're all beginners here, coming together with compassion.
-Whether you are new to Recovery Dharma or an experienced practitioner, these gatherings offer valuable opportunities for connection, mindfulness, and recovery support throughout the community."
+Whether you are new to Recovery Dharma or an experienced practitioner, these gatherings offer valuable opportunities for connection, mindfulness, and recovery support throughout the community.

----

 {% for meeting in site.data.meetings %}
 <div class="zen-meeting-block reveal reveal--up">